1

 Matching Dollar Requirements

-For all rural cooperative utilities or municipal utilities, a one-third cost match (also known as one-quarter cost share) is required (in-kind and administrative costs are eligible).
+For all rural cooperative utilities or municipal utilities, a one-third cost match (also known as one-quarter cost share) is required (in-kind costs are eligible).
 If the utility is over the threshold of 4 million MWh per year, the match increases from one-third to 100%.

 A one-third cost match is calculated by taking the amount that the entity contributes and dividing it by the grant request amount.
 For example, if a project request is $30,000, the cost match would be $10,000 ($10k/$30k = 33.33% or one-third).